/api/wallets/backup

-GETCreates a complete ZIP archive backup of the active wallet with timestamped filename.
+POSTCreates a complete ZIP archive backup of a wallet with timestamped filename.

 Description